VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 NS means "Not started"
 Percentages describe about how much of the pipeline is complete

+ANALYST READ THIS
+- The pipeline temporarily runs using these instructions: [Current Execution Workflow](#current-execution-workflow-temporary):
+  Currently this is the most reliable way of making sure the correct environment is loaded, the analysis data is output, and the rmarkdown is rendered.
+This last step has been problematic due to a bug with knittr and knitting must be done manually with Rstudio.
+- Currently there are some difficulties using the renv setup.
+The current `.renv` file was generated using Cardinal (VCU server) and somehow, configurations on that server affected this file.

 ## Table of Contents
 - [Input Datasets and Proteome Sources](#input-datasets-and-proteome-sources)
   - [Study Designs](#study-designs)